spiderbit/kodi-remote.el/README.md

 ### set the host name of the htpc instance:
     (setq kodi-host-name "my-htpc:8080")

+## Using
+open kodi remote:

+    M-x kodi-remote

+start playback of a youtube video

+    M-x kodi-remote-play-video-url RET <paste youtube url> RET

+alternatively:

+    M-x kodi-remote-play-stream-url RET <paste youtube url> RET (advantage is that it works also with streamed videos)

+open the kodi playlist

+    M-x kodi-remote-playlist RET

 ### OPTIONAL:
 To use alternative playlist system (titles of youtube movies):